-Generic: A drug: (1) that contains the same active ingredient as a brand name drug and is chemically equivalent to a brand name drug in strength, concentration, dosage form and route of administration; or (2) that Medica identifies as a preferred generic or generic product.
+Generic: A drug: (1) that contains the same active ingredient as a brand name drug and is chemically equivalent to a brand name drug in strength, concentration, dosage form and route of administration; or (2) that Medica identifies as a generic product.
 Medica uses industry standard resources to determine a drug's classification as either brand name or generic.
 Not all products identified as "generic" by the manufacturer, pharmacy or your provider may be classified by Medica as generic.

-Medica's Drug List includes preferred generic drugs and generic drugs.
-These medications are your lower copayment or coinsurance options.
-Consider a preferred generic or generic covered drug if you and your provider decide such a drug is appropriate for your treatment.
-Preferred generic drugs may be identified in the Drug List as Tier 1 and generic drugs may be identified as Tier 2.
+Generic drugs are your lower copayment or coinsurance options.
+Consider a generic covered drug if you and your provider decide such a drug is appropriate for your treatment.
+Generic drugs may be identified in the Drug List as Tier 1.